 You can also try leaning over a railing, chair or table edge.
 Then, sharply and quickly thrust your upper abdominal area against the edge.

 Infants shouldn’t receive the Heimlich maneuver.
-In addition, if a person is unconscious, they should not receive the Heimlich maneuver.
+In addition, if a person is unconscious, they shouldn’t receive the Heimlich maneuver.
 Instead, you should perform CPR.

-The Heimlich maneuver is considered a safe and quick method to save lives.
-You don’t have to have any medical knowledge or training to perform the Heimlich maneuver.
-However, if the Heimlich maneuver isn’t performed correctly, serious abdominal harm can be done.
-If the foreign object is not removed after the first few set of thrusts, problems can occur.
+If you aren’t able to dislodge the foreign object after the first few sets of thrusts, problems can occur.
 The most common complications of the Heimlich maneuver are broken ribs and holes in the gastrointestinal tract.
-Other rare abdominal complications can happen, but in a life-or-death situation, performing the Heimlich maneuver is still recommended.
+Other rare abdominal complications can happen, but in a life-or-death situation, providers still recommend performing the Heimlich maneuver.

 Young children are at a high risk of choking.
 To prevent your child from choking: